 A University of Michigan alumnus, Andrew worked for Xerox Corporation, as well as in the commercial real estate industry, before launching Sietto in 2005.
-He spends his free time playing basketball and broomball, and continues to root for his hometown Cleveland Browns and Indians, despite the endless heartache that accompanies it.
+He spends his free time playing basketball and broomball, and continues to root for his hometown Cleveland Browns and Guardians, despite the endless heartache that accompanies it.
 An avid foodie, he studies and frequents the many food establishments that Chicago has to offer.

 Many people in the industry have asked him, “why don’t you expand your business to encompass other kitchen and bath products, such as towel bars, door hardware or tiles?”
 His answer is always the same.
 He wants his company to specialize in just one area of expertise – designing and manufacturing unique and exquisite decorative hardware.
 And that’s all.

 Adam is a craftsman & artist with an extensive creative background.
 As a production manager with Sietto he applies various skills & attention to detail to ensure the quality & timely completion of many of the handcrafted items from their initial beginning through packaging & shipping.
 Likewise, he makes an assortment of display boards for retailers & design showrooms.

 A long time Chicagoan, he got his start at The School of The Art Institute of Chicago.
 Outside the Sietto studio he pursues numerous interests including art, design, music, literature, photography & history.